Azure-Samples/ms-identity-blazor-server/Deploy-to-Azure/README.md

 ## When creating Azure App Service instances and publishing the projects using **Visual Studio**

 Please follow the steps in [Create Azure App Service and Publish Project with Visual Studio](https://docs.microsoft.com/visualstudio/deployment/quickstart-deploy-to-azure?view=vs-2019) to create App service instances and publish the projects using Visual Studio.
+Once published, please proceed to the [Update the project configuration](#update-the-project-configuration) section

 ## When creating Azure App Service instances and publishing the projects using **Visual Studio Code**